-The radio station engages with the general public by broadcasting a mix of local and regional information, which relates to the health and wellbeing of the local community and helps people shape their local area.
-It also provides a voice for local residents and organisation groups to make a positive difference to the community we serve and help make it a friendly and enjoyable place to live.
+Radio Harrow engages with the general public by broadcasting a mix of local and regional information, which relates to the health and wellbeing of the local community and helps people shape their local area.
+It also provides a voice for local residents and organisations to make a positive difference to the area we serve and help make it a friendly and enjoyable place to live.

 The objectives of the charity are: